Filtering

 What are Filters?

 Filters are the decision-making engine of the Hood Web SDK.
 They determine whether an action (modal, push notification, tag execution) should run after a trigger fires.
-Think of filters as conditional logic that evaluates user data, browser information, and custom variables to make intelligent targeting decisions.
+Think of filters as conditional logic that evaluates user data, URL and document snapshots, cookies, and custom variables to make targeting decisions.

 Filtering Pipeline